Why the blog?

 I initially created an academic page to host a portfolio where I could show off my projects to potential employers.
 However, it quickly turned into a small passion for writing about the things I’m working on.
 Now, I enjoy maintaining this blog for several reasons:

-Hopefully you find some value in the things I write. 🙂
+With that being said, I hope you find some value in the things I write. 🙂